Hutt Road has been selected as the most viable route to provide a northern connection in Wellington’s wider cycling network.

 It will be part of the Wellington to Hutt Valley cycling and walking link, connecting with the central city via Thorndon Quay, and eventually through to Melling in Lower Hutt.

-Even if a coastal route is developed one day, many people will likely opt to take the faster, more direct route along Hutt Road.
+Even if a future coastal route is developed one day, many people will likely opt to take the faster, more direct route along Hutt Road.